unsw-restech/restech-docs/docs/using_katana/accessing_katana.rst

 Connecting to Katana
 ====================

-Once you have an account on Katana then you can log on to it using the instructions in this section or by following the instructions you receive in your introductory email.

 .. note::
     When you are connecting to Katana via :code:`katana.restech.unsw.edu.au` you are connecting to one of two login nodes :code:`katana1.restech.unsw.edu.au` and :code:`katana2.restech.unsw.edu.au`.
-If it is important that you connect to the same login node each time then you should change :code:`katana.restech.unsw.edu.au` for one of those addresses in the instructions below.

 Linux and Mac
 -------------